 - “That’s inappropriate.”

-- “Wow, 2020 has been very dull if my weight is the only thing you want to talk about.”
+- “Wow, this year has been very dull if my weight is the only thing you want to talk about.”

 - “That doesn’t really concern you.”